 i.
 Procedures to Ensure Timely Reevaluations.
-Per 42 CFR §441.303(c)(4), specify the procedures that the state employs to ensure timely reevaluations of level of care (specify):
+Per 42 CFR §441.303(c)(4), specify the procedures that the State employs to ensure timely reevaluations of level of care (specify):

-Timely reevaluation means a Level of Care (LOC) reevaluation is completed before the effective date of the annual ISP.
-The LON assessment must be updated at least annually as part of the annual ISP review and LOC redetermination processed by the person's support team for persons enrolled in the IDD HCBS waiver program.
+Timely reevaluation means a LOC reevaluation is completed before the effective date of the annual ISP.
+The LON assessment must be updated at least annually as part of the annual ISP review and Level of Care re-determination processes by the individual's support team for persons enrolled in the IDD HCBS waiver program.

-The DDA service coordinator is responsible for informing persons of all waiver services and offering a choice of service and providers to persons during the planning process.
-The DDA service coordinator will also provide persons with a fact sheet about abuse and neglect.
+The DDA service coordinator is responsible for informing individuals of all waiver services and offering a choice of service and providers to individuals during the planning process.
+The DDA service coordinator will also provide individuals with a fact sheet about abuse and neglect.
 The DDA service coordinator is responsible to ensure the LON assessment and report are updated on at least an annual basis, or, whenever there is a significant change in a person's support needs as part of a review and/or amendment to the ISP if needed.
 On time for LOC re-evaluation is defined as being completed on or before the effective date of the annual ISP.

-To ensure that an person's waiver eligibility is verified prior to issuing service authorization, the DDA Health Insurance Analyst completes and submits the Medicaid recertification form to the Economic Security Administration (ESA) at least 60 days prior to the expiration of the person's Medicaid eligibility period for a determination of current financial eligibility j.
+When applicable, the DDA Health Insurance Analyst completes the Medicaid recertification form and submits it to the Economic Security Administration (ESA) to assess the current financial eligibility j.
 Maintenance of Evaluation/Reevaluation Records.
-Per 42 CFR §441.303(c)(3), the state assures that written and/or electronically retrievable documentation of all evaluations and reevaluations are maintained for a minimum period of 3 years as required in 45 CFR §92.42.
+Per 42 CFR §441.303(c)(3), the State assures that written and/or electronically retrievable documentation of all evaluations and reevaluations are maintained for a minimum period of 3 years as required in 45 CFR §92.42.
 Specify the location(s) where records of evaluations and reevaluations of level of care are maintained: